UKHomeOffice/vault-sidekick/README.md

   -vmodule=: comma-separated list of pattern=N settings for file-filtered logging
 ```

+**Building**

+There is a Makefile in the base repository, so assuming you have make and go: # make

 **Example Usage**

 The below is taken from a [Kubernetes](https://github.com/kubernetes/kubernetes) pod specification;